 Experiencing all of this (and more) has informed my work immensely; being resourceful, developing a better understanding of people and their needs, learning how to facilitate groups, the right and wrong ways of collaborating, asking better questions, connecting disparate ideas, the importance of prototyping, using the power of community both online and offline, and being bold in the work I do.

-Principles that guide me: + Discovering innovate solutions for clients and the people they influence + Encouraging people to use their talents to create positive change + Helping build confidence in others to do meaningful, more far-reaching work
+Principles that guide me: + Discovering innovative solutions for clients and the people they help + Encouraging people to use their talents to create positive change + Helping build confidence in others to do meaningful, more far-reaching work

 A few of my collaborative projects and workshops have been featured in a number of publications and blogs;